oracle-livelabs/security/oracle-universal-authenticator/prepare-for-oua/prepare-for-oua.md

     Type exit to close cmd.exe

-2. Proceed to unpack the zip file.
-E.g. unpacking the zip file will result in the following files:

-    ```
-    nox_setup_v7.0.3.9_full_intl.exe
-    EBSAppsAndroid7.npbk
-    ```

-3. Use the 7-Zip utility to unpack file nox\_setup\_v7.0.3.9\_full\_intl.exe in your computer.
-This will create a folder nox\_setup\_v7.0.3.9\_full\_intl`.
+3. Use the 7-Zip utility to unpack the file nox\_setup\_v7.0.3.9\_full\_intl.exe in your computer.
+This will create a folder nox\_setup\_v7.0.3.9\_full\_intl

 4. Go to bin sub-folder and run MultiPlayerManager.exe or Nox Asst

 5. Click on Multi-Drive Manager icon located in the left panel.
-Then click on Add Emulator button and select android 7 64-bit.
+Then click on Add Emulator button and select android 7 64-bit

-6. Once the installation completes, click in the Import button.
-Select file EBSAppsAndroid7.npbk and click Open to import the file.

-7. Once the import completes, a new image name EBSAppsAndroid7 is added.
-Check this image and click on System settings (gear icon).
+6. Check this image and click on System settings (gear icon).
 Make sure to select 540x960 under Resolution setting.
-Click Save settings.
+Click Save settings, OK.

-8. Click on More (3-dots icon) and select Create shortcut.
-This will add a shortcut to your Windows desktop to directly start the the image with the emulator.Proceed to exit Nox Asst by closing the window.
+7. Click on More (3-dots icon) and select Create shortcut.
+This will add a shortcut to your Windows desktop to directly start the the image with the emulator.
+Proceed to exit Nox Asst by closing the window.

-9. From your Windows desktop click in the shortcut EBSAppsAndroid7 to start the emulator with the Android 7 image.
+8. From your Windows desktop click in the shortcut NoxPlayer to start the emulator with the Android 7 image.
+Once the emulator is started, using the Google Play Store to install 'Oracle Mobile Authenticator' and 'Google Chrome' mobile apps

-10. Once the Android emulator is started, within Android click File Manager (folder icon).
+9. From the android emulator, click File Manager (folder icon).
 In File Manager, click in the Hamburger icon and select /Root.
 Click on etc folder, then scroll down and click on hosts file, and select Open as text.
   In the Open with... window, click on JUST ONCE.
 Proceed to enter or paste the hosts entries for OUA server.
   E.g. add or copy the following entries: